 Abstract:

-−2, and cleaning time of 4 minutes.
-Similarly, the optimal process parameters for descaling cleaning are as follows: cleaning temperature of 75 ℃ and cleaning power of 0.4 W·cm
+−2, and a time of 4 min.
+Similarly, the optimal process parameters for descaling cleaning are as follows: a temperature of 75 ℃ and a power of 0.4 W·cm

 −2.
-Ultrasonic cleaning has a high cleaning efficiency in removing oil and corrosion from the surfaces of 45 steel, 40Cr13 stainless steel, 2Al2 aluminum alloy, and H62 brass.
-Both the contact angle of water and spectroscopy test results demonstrate that the ultrasonic cleaning process proposed in this paper has a significant impact on removing dirt from the surface of workpieces made of different materials.
+Ultrasonic cleaning process proves a high cleaning efficiency in removing oil and corrosion from the surfaces of 45 steel, 40Cr13 stainless steel, 2Al2 aluminum alloy, and H62 brass.
+Both the test results of water contact angle and spectroscopy demonstrate that the ultrasonic cleaning process proposed in this paper has a significant impact on removing dirt from the surface of workpieces made of different materials.
 It meets the cleanliness standards required for most precision electromechanical product parts before assembly.